No fatalities reported in Iowa as officials plan to demolish partially collapsed building

 The Quad-City Times reported nearly 20 permits were filed in 2022 for building repairs, mainly for plumbing or electrical issues, according to the county assessor’s office.

-There were 84 units in the building, a mixture of residential and commercial spaces, the mayor said.
+The mayor said there were 84 units in the building, a mixture of residential and commercial spaces.

 In June 2021, 98 people died when a high-rise condominium near Miami Beach collapsed in the middle of the night.